datacarpentry/astronomy-python/_episodes/03-transform.md

 >
 > 3. We will put those results into a Pandas `DataFrame`, which we will use
 > to select stars near the centerline of GD-1.
->
-> 4. Plotting the proper motion of those stars, we will identify a region
-> of proper motion for stars that are likely to be in GD-1.
->
-> 5. Finally, we will select and plot the stars whose proper motion is in
-> that region.
 {: .checklist}

 > ## Starting from this episode